verse-lab/loom/README.md

 - `Velvet` is a framework for Dafny-style specification and verification of imperative programs.

+  Theory about separated proofs for termination and correctness in Velvet is in `CaseStudies/Velvet/VelvetTheory.lean`, related example file is `CaseStudies/Velvet/VelvetExamples/Total_Partial_example.lean`

 - `Cashmere` is a simple framework used to showcase variety of monadic effects `Loom` can provide.

+  Theory about Incorrectness reasoning in Cashmere is located in `CaseStudies/Cashmere/CashmereTheory.lean`, related example file is `CaseStudies/Cashmere/CashmereIncorrectnessLogic.lean`

 - Both of them are supplied with `loom_solver`, `loom_solve`, `loom_solve!` and `loom_solve?` tactics.